 Before changing the configuration, let’s explain the code in a short.

 Each Netplan Yaml file starts with the

 network key that has at least two required elements.
-The first required element is the version of network configuration format and the second one is the device type.
-Device types values can be
+The first required element is the version of the network configuration format, and the second one is the device type.
+The device type can be

 The configuration above also includes the

 renderer type.
 Out of the box, if you installed Ubuntu in server mode, the renderer is configured to use

 ethernets), you can specify one or more network interfaces.
 In this example, we have only one interface

 ens3 that is configured to obtain IP addressing from a DHCP server